rodjek/rspec-puppet/tutorial/index.md

 end
 {% endhighlight %}

-What about the most important part of the file, it's contents?
+What about the most important part of the file, its contents?
 Before we get to that, we're going to make your type take a boolean parameter called `compress`.
 If this value is `true`, a line containing `compress` should exist in the file.
 If this value is `false`, a line containing `nocompress`